ajax-crypto/ImRichText/README.md

 with the parsing state i.e. entering/exiting tags.
 Custom properties or unknonw tags are ignored, but reported.

 ## Contributions
-Since it is work in progress, no contributions are accepted at the moment.
-Once I stabilize and create a release, contributions will be accepted!
-In the meantime, feel free to browse the source...
+Contributions welcome, especially in getting Linux/MacOS examples added!
+Prefer build.sh build scripts, over cmake/ninja/etc. solutions.

 ## About the Implementation
-The following interfaces are available to port it to any graphics API desired:
+The following interface is available to port it to any graphics API desired:

 ```c++
 struct IRenderer